ankitbko/SkypeForBusinessBot/README.md

 ### How to use

+#### Dependency
+The bot has an **optional** dependency on Redis server.
+Since the bot will not be talking to Microsoft Bot Connector in any way, we would need to store bot's context somewhere ourself.
+I have used locally running instance of Redis.
+However I have commented out `RedisStore` and used `InMemoryStore`.
+To use Redis store uncomment the *region* in `Program.cs` and comment InMemory *region*.

 The bot is just a console application.
 The bot service is not hosted as Web Api, but runs within the console applications.
 First create a new [LUIS](https://www.luis.ai/) application by importing the model json from `LuisModel` directory.
 Copy your LUIS model id and subscription key and paste it in `LuisModel` attribute in `LyncLuisDialog.cs`.